 The people who call Apollo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Apollo residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Apollo include Irish, Italian, Polish, and English.

 The most common language spoken in Apollo is English.
-Other important languages spoken here include Vietnamese and Spanish.
+Other important languages spoken here include Spanish and Vietnamese.